-stanislas 189 Posted April 18, 2017 Report Share Posted April 18, 2017 I use Hypoaspis miles predatory mites in my enclosures.
+stanislas Posted April 18, 2017 Share Posted April 18, 2017 I use Hypoaspis miles predatory mites in my enclosures.
 I added them after a grain mite infection (my own fault) and after I got Eupolyphaga sinensis roaches that carried Sancassania berlesei mites.
 The grain mites were no match for the predatory mites, but the Sancassania mites fared better (but their numbers are dwindling).
 I also have the impression that they took care of the fungi gnats (those small black flies).
 They have become rare as well.
 All my enclosures have predatory mites.
 Their numbers stay low.
 For me they work well.
 I don't think one has to fair a 'hostile' mite take-over.
 They are self limiting once their prey is on the verge of extermination.
 That's my 2 cents on the matter.
-1 Quote Link to post Share on other sites
+1 Quote Link to comment Share on other sites More sharing options...

 Recommended Posts